 University Honors are reserved for degree-seeking students who rank in the top 2 percent of their class and maintain at least a 3.5 cumulative GPA while carrying 12 credits or more for fall and spring semesters.

 Degree-seeking undergraduate students who complete 12 or more grade point credits with a GPA of 3.50 or higher in any semester are placed on the Dean's List.
-Dean’s List status is recorded on the students’ transcripts and is also released to hometown newspapers and posted by the Dean of Students Office on an online Dean's List.
+Dean’s List status is recorded on the students’ transcripts and is also posted by the Dean of Students Office on an online Dean's List.

 Students having academic difficulty may be asked to withdraw from specific courses, be placed on academic probation, be academically suspended, or dismissed from the University.